superkaiba/generate-music/README.md

 ## Dataset
 Dataset can be found already separated in 'train-data' and 'test-data' folders

+A subset of the dataset containing only pieces by Mozart and Haydn can be found in "smaller-dataset-test" and "smaller-dataset-train"

 Data taken from here: http://www.piano-midi.de/ Train/test split can be done differently, but pretrained weights provided assume current train/test split